Speaking clock: Belgium

 In Belgium, the speaking clock used to be on the numbers 1200 (Dutch language), 1300 (French language), and 1400 (German language).
 Starting in September 2012, the service is only contactable on the numbers +32 78 05 12 00 (Dutch Language), +32 78 05 13 00 (French language) and +32 78 05 14 00 (German language).
 At the time of the number change, the service received 5,000 calls per day.
 The signal for the speaking clock came directly from the time service of the Royal Observatory of Belgium.
 First it came from a Zeiss clock, later from an atomic clock.

 Canada

 The NRC provides a Telephone Talking Clock service; voice announcements of Eastern Time are made every 10 seconds, followed by a tone indicating the exact time.
 This service is available to the general public by dialing +1 613 745-1576 for English service and +1 613 745-9426 for French service.
 Long-distance charges apply for those calling from outside the Ottawa/Gatineau area.
 The voices of the time announcements are Harry Mannis in English and Simon Durivage in French.
+NRC also provides a web clock and Network Time Protocol.
+Other services such as the daily National Research Council Time Signal broadcast on CBC Radio and shortwave radio station CHU were discontinued in 2023 and 2026, respectively.